 As we work to protect our families, we need to also protect the historic momentum we’ve built from being squandered by those who may be more interested in their political careers than our family’s futures.
 The immigrant rights movement is too vibrant, too beautiful, and too resilient to be subordinated for any party’s reelection.
 The stakes are too high.
 Those who are pushing in every way are not ‘tone deaf’ as some might suggest.
 It’s the other way around.
 Anyone listening at all to “the field” will hear the cry loud and clear, not one more deportation.
 Not one more family separated.
 Not one more day of inaction.
 Not one more.

-Marisa Franco is lead organizer for the National Day Laborer Organizing Network’s #Not1More campaign.
+Marisa Franco is the Campaign Director for the #Not1More Campaign at the National Day Laborer Organizing Network.